 And then you are done!
 Go forth and be a good Buddhist 😉

 Can you do this at home?
 Yes, by preparing e a tonic with fragrant herbs and spices you can bathe your own Buddha statue(s) for a celebration of the Buddha’s birthday.
 While it is best to engage in the actual service and experience at a temple, there may be situations where that is not possible.
 Some temples may e

-While many Buddhists may just come by to take part in bathing the Buddha, there is often a Dharma service which involves a talk by the Abbot or leading Monastic, chanting and reciting sūtra, and then bathing the Buddha.
+While many Buddhists may just come by to take part in bathing the Buddha, there is often a Dharma service that involves a talk by the Abbot or leading Monastic, chanting and reciting sūtra, and then bathing the Buddha.